prathithbhargav/learn_pandas/README.md

 # Learn Pandas
 Repo for the IPLUG Session on Pandas.

+If you wanna run this online, just click on the .ipynb files, and click `open in colab` and run.

 ## Running on Local
 If you do not already the following packages installed: